Nursing

 NOTE: See the beginning of Section F for abbreviations, course numbers and coding.

-Introduction to the foundations, heritage and practices of nursing as a profession.
+Introduction to the foundations of nursing as a profession including its heritage and practices.
 Examines UNB nursing curriculum and philosophy.
-Students with credit for NURS 2019 cannot count credit for NURS 1009 or NURS 1011.
+This course introduces elements of academic writing and information literacy.
+Students with credit for NURS 2019 cannot count credit for NURS 1011.

 NURS1032Professional Relationships3 ch (3C)